 Today, more and more organizations are opting to shift elements of their operations onto cloud solutions instead of locally hosted solutions.
 While cloud solutions can deliver lower operating costs and other efficiencies, many business managers seem to believe it will somehow make the need for IT administration in the organization virtually disappear.
+However, what they forget is that people still need IT services (from companies like Real IT), to help them when something goes wrong.
 Understanding in advance what responsibilities will still need to be accounted for in-house will make tackling your cloud management responsibilities a lot easier.

 There are three main ways in which cloud solutions are deployed within organizations: infrastructure-as-a-service, platform-as-a-service, and software-as-a-service.
 Each type of solution involves different responsibilities for managers in an organization.
 Some organisations are using CRM platforms to aid there businesses growth.
 A credible example of a company who is running these services would be a Miami CRM Consultant, which has very food reviews and trusted businesses working along side them.